rancher/docs/content/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/_index.md

 ### 1. Set up Linux Nodes

-Make sure that your nodes fulfill the general installation requirements for [OS, Docker, hardware, and networking.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)
+Make sure that your nodes fulfill the general installation requirements for [OS, container runtime, hardware, and networking.]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/)

 For an example of one way to set up Linux nodes, refer to this [tutorial]({{<baseurl>}}/rancher/v2.x/en/installation/options/ec2-node) for setting up nodes as instances in Amazon EC2.